codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-workflow.md

 ### Custom global parameters
-In Pre-Action Workflows, you can define custom parameters as global outputs, making them accessible as input parameters in subsequent Post-Action Workflows.
-This feature provides a seamless way to pass data across workflows, enabling complex automation scenarios.
+In Pre-Action Workflows, you can define _custom parameters as global outputs_, making them available as input parameters in subsequent Post-Action Workflows.
+This feature provides a seamless way to pass data across workflows and create complex automation scenarios.

-Any argument marked with a `globalName` in its `outputs` definition in the Pre-Action Workflow becomes a global parameter.
+In the Pre-Action Workflow, any parameter marked with a `globalName` in its `outputs` definition becomes a global parameter.
 These parameters are then available for the Post-Action Workflow.

 ```yaml
 outputs: